hdlee9885/18-652-Chat-Application/README.md

   - body-parser: parse the http request sent by client
   - socket.io: enables real-time and event based communication

-* Database: MongoDB with mongoose (a object data modeling library for MongoDB and Node.js)
+* Database: MongoDB with mongoose (an object data modeling library for MongoDB and Node.js)

 #### Database schema
 1. User credential information